Hemet Immigration Attorney

 Other times, a U.S. citizen or lawful permanent resident desires to file an immigration family-based petition for their children who are already living with them.

-There are various issues which could prevent you from becoming a naturalized citizen.
+The majority seek to become a citizen through the naturalization process.
+However, there are various issues which could prevent you from becoming a naturalized citizen.
+Caution is required to prevent an 11th hour disaster.

 For example, if you have lived outside the United States, since being granted your green card, longer than six consecutive months, you may have an eligibility problem.